-Self-experience in the role of a child

 Assoc.
 Prof. Milena Mutafchieva, PhD

 Psychologist, Psychodrama therapist for adults and children, Associate Professor in the Cognitive and Psychology Department of the New Bulgarian University, Sofia.
 Psychodrama trainer for adults and children.
-Mutafchieva is the founder and the hear of the Centre for Child Development and Psychological Consulting “Cognitiva”, Sofia Bulgaria.
+Mutafchieva is the founder and the head of the Centre for Child Development and Psychological Consulting “Cognitiva”, Sofia Bulgaria.